OguzPastirmaci/misc/k8s.md

 my-service   LoadBalancer   10.96.164.137   150.136.190.208   8080:31178/TCP   5m15s
 ```

+7. Now you have successfully deployed an application and exposed it publicly in Kubernetes.

-7. Open a browser tab and go to the IP that is shown under `EXTERNAL-IP` and port 8080.
+Open a browser tab and go to the IP that is shown under `EXTERNAL-IP` and port 8080.

 For example: